Symphony of Science

 The Symphony of Science is a music project created by Washington-based electronic musician John D. Boswell.

 On November 9, 2009, Third Man Records released a 7-inch single of "A Glorious Dawn" for the 75th anniversary of the birth of Carl Sagan.
-According to Discogs.com, there were a total of 5 different vinyl records produced, including a limited edition 8-inch single distributed only by the Third Man Records pop-up store in Austin, Texas, during SXSW 2010.
+There were a total of 5 different vinyl records produced, including a limited edition 8-inch single distributed only by the Third Man Records pop-up store in Austin, Texas, during SXSW 2010.

 Music and video

 A Glorious Dawn

 Boswell's first video in the Symphony of Science series is 3 minutes, 34 seconds long.
 The video had been viewed 800,000 times.